 Vertigo is the sensation that you or your environment is spinning or moving.
 It is different from feeling dizzy in that it must always have a component of the illusion of movement and rotation to be true vertigo.
-If you feel as if you yourself are moving, it is referred to as subjective vertigo.
-If you feel as if the things around you are moving, it is called objective vertigo.
+If you feel as if you yourself are moving, it is a subjective vertigo.
+If you feel as if the things around you are moving, it is an objective vertigo.
 Vertigo has very few causes when compared to lightheadedness or dizziness.

-Vertigo may be caused by a problem in the central nervous system or the brain.
-This is called central vertigo.
-If the problem is caused by the inner ear, it will be called peripheral vertigo.
+Vertigo may be stem from a problem in the central nervous system or the brain.
+This is central vertigo.
+If the problem originates in the inner ear, it is peripheral vertigo.
 Vertigo is not a condition itself, but it is a symptom of another disease.
 It also is not contagious.
 Here are few common conditions that have vertigo as the main symptom.

-- Meniere’s disease: A triad of symptoms makes up Meniere’s disease, including tinnitus (ringing in the ears), vertigo, and hearing loss.
-You may also have congestion in one of your ears or feel like it is plugged.
+A triad of symptoms makes up Meniere’s disease, including tinnitus (ringing in the ears), vertigo, and hearing loss.
+You may also have congestion in one of your ears.
 People who have Meniere’s often have an abrupt onset of vertigo and hearing loss followed by a symptom-free period.

 In order to understand vertigo, we must get a clear understanding of what the balance system is.
 We often take our balance for granted.
 Walking across the room or across a gravel driveway is usually easy for most people.
 However, if you have impaired balance, even getting out of bed in the middle of the night can be dangerous and cause you to be exhausted.
 You may even have problems with concentration and memory due to your balance issues.

 What exactly is balance?
 It is the ability to keep your body upright and centered over its base of support.
 If your balance system is working at its optimum, you will be able to see clearly while moving, identify where you are in your environment in relation to gravity, know what direction and speed you are moving in, and adjust your posture accordingly.